Environmental monitoring at Kennecott copper mine

 Year in review

-We have also strengthened our approach to environmental risk management by developing a shared language and a standardised set of controls, and ensuring we are assessing the full breadth of potential environmental impacts in a consistent way across our business.
+In 2023, we continued to strengthen our approach to environmental risk management by updating and implementing a shared language, developing a standardised set of controls and associated performance requirements and ensuring we are assessing the full breadth of potential environmental impacts in a consistent way across our business.

-We have also worked to ensure that environmental management is consistent and embedded across all processes in our business and through the lifecycle of our operations.
-To support our assets in managing their environmental performance, we incorporated environmental risk ownership and performance measurement into the safety maturity model (SMM), which focuses on leadership behaviours in the field and critical risk management.
+We have also worked to build a more consistent approach to environmental management and embed it across our business processes throughout the lifecycle of our operations.
+To support our assets in managing their overall health, safety and environmental performance, we continue to evolve our approach.
+We recently incorporated environmental and health risk ownership and performance management into our safety maturity model (SMM).

 Related content